agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 1c.
 As a string, via an Environment Variable
 ++++++++++++++++++++++++++++++++++++++++++++

-If raw configuration has not been passed in explicitly via methods 1a. or 1b. above, then the contents of a configuration file can be written in full to the :envvar:`ODC_CONFIG` environment variable:
+If raw configuration has not been passed in via methods 1a. or 1b. above, then the contents of a configuration file can be written in full to the :envvar:`ODC_CONFIG` environment variable: